11 of whom we have much to say, and hard to explain, since you have become dull of hearing.

 Many Christians have a case of arrested spiritual development.
 Unresponsiveness to God’s Word is a serious malfunction in Christian living.
 It results in immaturity.

 An important manifestation of immaturity is dullness toward God’s Word, a resistance to what God has to say.
 Spiritual lethargy will blunt spiritual progress.
 Borderline believers are vulnerable to spiritual coldness that will result in immaturity.

 Our hearts will harden toward God by hearing His truth and not acting on it.
 This is subtle insulation of our hearts against His Word.
 It is difficult to teach these people anything because they are not open to what God has to say; they are spiritually shut down.
-These people were at one time positive to God’s viewpoint because they were “once enlightened” and “tasted of the heavenly gift” (He 6:4).
-They once carried positive volition toward God but now they are in reversion.
+These people were at one time positive to God’s viewpoint because they were “once enlightened” and had “tasted of the heavenly gift” (He 6:4).
+They once carried positive volition toward God, but now they are in reversion.